Choosin' Texas: Composition

+Music video

+The official music video for "Choosin' Texas" was released on April 1, 2026.
+Directed by Langley herself alongside Wales Toney and Caylee Robillard, it was filmed at the Stagecoach Ballroom in Fort Worth, Texas, and features Langley and her love interest visiting the bar, and Langley becoming increasingly concerned about whether he truly loves her.
+The video stars actor Luke Grimes as the love interest, Ava Philippe as "Texas", the song's co-writer Miranda Lambert as a performer at the bar, and Kaitlin Butts as a bar patron who warns Langley that her lover may be unfaithful.
+At the end of the video, Langley departs in a van with Lambert and her band which is bound for Tennessee, abandoning Grimes after sensing his lack of faithfulness.
+The video also features numerous cameo appearances from other Texas-based singers and musicians Wade Bowen, Mike Ryan, Casey Donahew, and Tanner Usrey as bar patrons, calf ropers and bull-riders J.B.
+Mauney, Dale Brisby, Shad Mayfield, Tyson Durfey, and Leighton Berry as cowboys, and Donahew's wife Melinda as the bartender.

 Critical reception

 Caitlin Hall of Holler wrote "Sonically, 'Choosin' Texas' fits right into Langley's wheelhouse; upbeat, catchy, and full of that Southern grit she's become known for.
 It's got that modern Country Radio polish but still keeps its twang".
 She also stated "The melody swings like a line dance, effortlessly upbeat even while the lyrics sting.
-It's the kind of song you could cry to in the car or sing along with at a live show, the best kind of country contradiction."
-Jessica Nicholson of Billboard remarked, "The production, the rhythm, the message and Langley's unmistakable voice meld mightily to make this an irresistible track and further cement Langley as one of the genre's brightest newcomers."
+It's the kind of song you could cry to in the car or sing along with at a live show, the best kind of country contradiction".
+Jessica Nicholson of Billboard remarked, "The production, the rhythm, the message and Langley's unmistakable voice meld mightily to make this an irresistible track and further cement Langley as one of the genre's brightest newcomers".
+Hattie Lindert of Pitchfork called the song a contender for 2026 song of the summer, describing it as "a perfect ballad, lean and warm-blooded, the equivalent of good home cooking".